 All variables were rated on a five-point Likert scale from strongly agrees to strongly disagree.
 Confirmatory factor analysis was used for testing the goodness-of-fit of the data set.
-To assess of the impact of ability, benevolence and integrity on trust, structural equation modelling using AMOS Ainur Rofiq et.al The Effect of...
+To assess of the impact of ability, benevolence and integrity on trust, structural equation modeling (AMOS) was employed.
+The structural model of the variables measured in this study is below: